Manchester City’s Phil Foden has enjoyed a meteoric rise over the past few years.

-Having become an integral member of the Manchester City side aged just 21, it’s easy to forget that Foden only played his last Under-23 match in May 2018 – a 5-0 win over Tottenham in which the midfielder scored once and recorded two assists.
+Having become an integral member of Pep Guardiola’s side aged just 21, it’s easy to forget that Foden only played his last Under-23 match in May 2018 – a 5-0 win over Tottenham in which the midfielder scored once and recorded two assists.

 But what happened to his former Under-23 team-mates?
 We’ve taken a look at that Xl to see how they’ve all fared since.

 GK: Arijanet Muric

 Hopes were high when Muric joined Nottingham Forest on loan for the 2019-20 season.

 But the Kosovo goalkeeper quickly fell out of favour at the Championship club, with The Athletic reporting that Muric rarely mixed with the other players and was caught using his phone at half-time.
 Subsequent loan spells with Girona and Willem II have proven more successful.

 Now out on loan at Turkish side Adana Demirspor, it looks increasingly unlikely that he’ll return to play a role in the first-team squad.
 Still, Muric’s contract at the Etihad runs until 2024 – so never say never.